uAtomicBoolean/aoc_helper/README.md

 ## How to use
 Explain the settings.
 Explain the decorators.
 Explain the catch with the @parser() decorator (the fact that iterables needs to be encapsulated in a list to avoid being deconstructed).
+Explain that it can be used either with multiple days files or with only one file (set_days_folder necessary for multiple files).

 ## Development
 TODO